 Woodstock Farm Santuary currently houses over 340 animals.
 Don’t expect to see any crazy wild animals – it’s not a zoo after all.
 Think more along the lines of chickens, ducks, goats, rabbits & sheep…

 Woodstock Farm Sanctuary is open to the public on weekends from April to October.
-Time your visit with a guided tour as you’re not allowed to enter the animal pens otherwise.
+Time your visit on a road trip from New York with a guided tour as you’re not allowed to enter the animal pens otherwise.

 We started the tour at the Visitor Centre where our guide gave us an introduction to the goals & values of the farm, which is to advocate for animal rights & promote veganism.

 Then we met the turkeys & got to play with them inside their pens.
 They like to be pet under their wings but some of them also don’t stay still!

 Next it was time to feed the cows which was a whole lot of fun – we had them eating alfalfa cubes from the palms of our hands!